minio/docs/source/operations/checklists/software.rst

        Check with your operating system's documentation for how to synchronize time with a time server.

    * - :octicon:`circle`
-     - Disable system services that index, scan, or audit the filesystem, system-level calls, or kernel-level calls (``mlocate``, ``auditd``).
-       These services can reduce performance due to resource contention or interception of MinIO operations.
+     - Disable system services that index, scan, or audit the filesystem, system-level calls, or kernel-level calls These services can reduce performance due to resource contention or interception of MinIO operations.

+       The following is a non-exhaustive list of services or softwares which should be disabled on hosts running MinIO:

+       - ``mlocate`` or ``plocate``
+       - ``updatedb``
+       - ``auditd``
+       - ``fstrim``
+       - Crowdstrike Falcon
+       - Antivirus (``clamav``)

-       You can alternatively configure these services to ignore or exclude MinIO directories and processes.
+       You can alternatively configure these services to ignore or exclude the MinIO Server process and *all* drives or drive paths accessed by MinIO.

    * - :octicon:`circle`
      - System administrator access to the remote servers